Metrics Intermediate

 Why RPV Matters More Than CVR in E-commerce

-A test that improves CVR but reduces AOV may be a net revenue loss:
+A test that improves CVR but reduces AOV may be a net revenue loss.
+This table illustrates why CVR-only analysis misleads:

 Control2.0%€80€1.60€80,000

-Variant A appears to “win” on CVR — but it generates €11,250 less revenue per month than control.
-RPV exposes this.
+Variant A appears to “win” on CVR — but generates €11,250 less revenue per month than control.
+Variant D appears to lose on CVR but is the strongest revenue performer.
+RPV exposes both illusions.

 When to use RPV as the primary metric: